 Our food supply is not always sufficient for providing us with all the available tools to fight oxidation and stress or reduce our risk for certain diseases.
 Do your best to provide your body with the freshest, most nutritious and less processed food you can.
 But you can go beyond this with prudent supplementation which have been proved their efficacy by clinical studies.

 It’s been said that many people fritter their lives away in despair, living someone else’s dreams and choices.
-Take personal responsibility and seize the life you have been blessed with by making active choices about who you will love, how you will live, and what you will do.
+Take personal responsibility and seize the life you have been blessed with.
+Make active choices about who you will love, how you will live, and what you will do.
 Passivity breeds jealousy, imbalance, resentment, fear, fatigue, depression and unhappiness.
 Authentic living has as much or more to do with longevity and good health as anything else.